Breathing and Exchange of Gases MCQ

 Option d – Earthworm

-Select the INCORRECT statement from the following with respect to tidal volume.
+Choose the INCORRECT statement regarding tidal volume.

 (A) Vital capacity